 Jaccard Similarity: Users who have rated item A and B divided by the total number of users who have rated either A or B gives us the similarity.
 It is used for comparing the similarity.

-There is no requirement of much of the user’s data.
+There is no requirement for much of the user’s data.

 We just need item data that enable us to start giving recommendations to users.